kAOSJK/fps-template/README.md

 -  Move the file to the ProjectTemplate folder (next to the unity's templates)
 -  Delete the entire cloned project (the .tgz is the template)

+### Installation

+-  Download the lastest tgz file "com.edgardev.template.fps" in the releases tab
+-  Move it to the to the Unity Editor project templates location Unity\Hub\Editor\2020.3.x\Editor\Data\Resources\PackageManager\ProjectTemplates

 ### Usage

+#### Prerequisites

+-  Unity 2022.3.0f1 or higher

 -  Open the Unity Hub (or close and reopen it)
 -  Click new project